Ariana Savalas: Early life

-Before turning to burlesque, Savalas toured and recorded in Europe as a pop singer in her teens with European producer Jack White.
+Before turning to theater, Savalas toured and recorded in Europe as a pop singer in her teens with European producer Jack White.
 She made a guest appearance as Bobby Lainsford on the CBS hit drama Criminal Minds in 2010.
 Savalas began her music career in Los Angeles as a singer/songwriter playing venues on the Sunset Strip, such as the Whisky a Go Go and Hard Rock Cafe.

 Career

 Debut singles and EP

 Savalas' first jazz EP, Sophisticated Lady, was a combination of her original compositions as well as two standards from the Great American Songbook, including the song "Sophisticated Lady" by Duke Ellington, Mitchell Parish, and Irving Mills which she named the record after.
 Savalas was widely known in the cabaret world headlining in venues such as the New York Friars' Club and Michael Feinstein's late New York cabaret Feinstein's.
 She was the opening act for saxophone legend Kenny G and has toured the world with 14 time Grammy nominee Dave Koz.